spatie/mixed-content-scanner/README.md

 composer require spatie/mixed-content-scanner
 ```

-## How it work under the hood
+## How it works under the hood

 When scanning a site, the scanner will crawl everypage.
-On the html of these package, these elements and attributes will be checked:
+On the retrieve html, these elements and attributes will be checked:

 - `audio`: `src`
 - `embed`: `src`